By Trenna Ahlstrom

 “My job is really to teach these tools and give help when needed.
 That way the girls can take what they’re taught and learn these instruments at their own pace.”

-This focus on music theory is a significant part of the music program at DRG.
+This focus on music theory is a significant part of the music program at Discovery Ranch for Girls.
 Performance Director Alex Allred explains, “Learning musical theory is something we hold very important in our programs.
 They need to learn chords, scales, notes, and intervals.
 Without music theory, they progress at a snail’s pace and will never be able to reach their full potential.”

 Making the Fundamentals Fun